elastisys/compliantkubernetes/docs/developer-guide/contributor-guide.md

 # Contributor guide

+## Definition of Done

+When working in regulated industries, it is really important to have the bar high for when something can be called "done".
+In Compliant Kubernetes, we use the following definition of done:

+1. **Code and documentation is merged on the main branch of upstream projects.** This may cause time delays which are outside your control.
+However, if we cannot convince upstream projects to take our contributions, then we better know about this as soon as possible.
+A Compliant Kubernetes relying on an abandoned upstream branch is unsustainable.
+2. **Code is merged in the Compliant Kubernetes project.**
+3. **Documentation is up-to-date.** IT systems used in regulated industries need to have documentation.
+(See [ISO 27001 A.12.1.1](A.12.1.1 Documented Operating Procedures)).
+You may either point to upstream documentation -- if Compliant Kubernetes does not add any specifics -- or write a dedicated section/page.
+Prefer to refer to upstream documentation -- potentially updating that one -- instead of duplicating it in Compliant Kubernetes.
+4. **You provide evidence for completion.** This can be terminal output, screenshot or -- even better, but more time consuming -- a screencast with voice-over explanations.
+Ideally, these should be attached in the PR to convince the reviewer that the code and documentation are as intended.

 ## Submitting PRs

 To make the review process as smooth as possible for everyone we have some steps that we'd like you to follow